quicwg/base-drafts/draft-ietf-quic-http.md

 When a stream is closed, this indicates the end of an HTTP message.
 Because some messages are large or unbounded, endpoints SHOULD begin processing partial HTTP messages once enough of the message has been received to make progress.
-If a client stream terminates without enough of the HTTP message to provide a complete response, the server SHOULD abort its response with the error code H3_REQUEST_INCOMPLETE.
+If a client-initiated stream terminates without enough of the HTTP message to provide a complete response, the server SHOULD abort its response with the error code H3_REQUEST_INCOMPLETE.

 A server can send a complete response prior to the client sending an entire